joaks1/PyMsBayes/doc/source/tutorials/background.rst

    :alt: divergence model 121

-   A cartoon showing population-pair 2 assigned to divergence-time parameter 2, and population pairs 1 and 3 assigned to divergence-time parameter 1.
+   A cartoon showing population-pair 2 assigned to divergence-time parameter 2, and population-pairs 1 and 3 assigned to divergence-time parameter 1.

-And for the last possible divergence model with two divergence-time parameters, we assign population pair 3 to divergence-time parameter 2 to get divergence model :math:`\divModel{4} = 112`, as shown in the divergence_model_112_ figure.
+And for the last possible divergence model with two divergence-time parameters, we assign population-pair 3 to divergence-time parameter 2 to get divergence model :math:`\divModel{4} = 112`, as shown in the divergence_model_112_ figure.

 .. _divergence_model_112: